OntoloBridge/ontolobridge-project/.github/ISSUE_TEMPLATE/ontolobridge-bioportal-error-reporting.md

   project.
 title: "[Bioportal-Ontolobridge Server Error]"
 labels: bug, server error
-assignees: graybeal, mdorf
+assignees: ''

 ---

 *Questions marked with + are required.
-If multiple people are involved in troubleshooting, please indicate the actions each has taken.*
+If multiple people are involved in troubleshooting, please indicate the actions each has taken.
+BioPortal team should only be assigned once Question #5 is answered*

 **1. Date of system outage +**